India Begins Landslide, Flood Clean-up As Deadly Monsoon Rains Ease - UrduPoint

 "The water level reached the ceiling of my shop, there was so much water inside," a shopkeeper there told Indian news broadcaster NDTV.

-"We've seen floods before in 1965 and 2005, but this was worse than before," another resident added.
+"We've seen floods before in 1965 and 2005, but this was worse than before," another resident said.

-Neighbouring state Goa's Chief Minister Pramod Sawant said the floods were the worst since 1982.
+Neighbouring state Goa's Chief Minister Pramod Sawant said the floods were the worst since 1982, with one woman feared drowned.

 Further south in Karnataka state, nine people died in flooding and four others were missing, officials said.